 The black ceramic body of this new Fastrider looks deliberately massive.

-Its fixed bezel is, too, quite standard featuring and engraved tachymetric scale and so are the chronograph push-pieces that, while comfortable to operate, will clearly not win any design award.
-Well, the same goes to the setting crown: while easy to grasp even with thicker fingers and short enough not to cause any discomfort, it is as plain as other parts of the ref.
+Its fixed bezel is, too, standard featuring the usual engraved tachymetric scale and so are the chronograph push-pieces that, while comfortable to operate, will not win any design award.
+Well, the same goes for the setting crown: while easy to grasp even with thicker fingers and short enough not to cause any discomfort, it is as plain as other parts of the ref.
 42000CN.

 As far as straps go, there are currently as many as three different bands available for this model with the one in ‘vintage’ beige nubuck looking the most interesting.